-Fireworms are free living bristle worms (polychaete) that have developed the sensory hairs on each segment into bundles of tiny, white, sharp, detachable bristles for defense.
+Fireworms are free-living bristle worms (polychaete) that have developed the sensory hairs on each segment into bundles of tiny, white, sharp, detachable bristles for defense.
 Also extending from the segments are clusters of reddish, irregular branching gill filaments, which are part of their circulatory system.
 Located on the head is a fleshy plate, called a caruncle; its size and shape is often a clue for species identification.
 These somewhat flattened worms can grow to 12 inches in length.
 They prefer the cover of rocks during the day, but occasionally can be found crawling about the reef, where they feed on branched corals and gorgonians.
 When disturbed, fire worms flare their sharp detachable bristles towards the aggressor.
-These bristles can easily penetrate the skin and break off, causing a painful irritation.
+These bristles can easily penetrate the skin and break off, causing painful irritation.
 Certain species of fireworm posses a mild neurotoxin within their bristles.

 Bearded Fireworm (Hermodice carunculata)

 Size: to 12 in.
-Fleshy beardlike appendage on head; short tufts of white bristles and red gill filaments line body; red, green, yellow, or brown.
+Fleshy beardlike appendage on the head; short tufts of white bristles and red gill filaments line body; red, green, yellow, or brown.
 Juveniles brown.
 Inhabit multiple environments such as rock-work, sandbed, coral bases, holes, cracks, and crevices.
 Nocturnal.
 Found from inter-tidal zones down to 130 ft.
-Bristles cause painful wound and can remain stuck in skin, may require tweezers to remove.
+Bristles cause painful wound and can remain stuck in the skin, may require tweezers to remove.
 The Bearded Fireworm is a type of bristle worm.
-It is not an ambush predator, but is an opportunistic feeder.
+It is not an ambush predator but is an opportunistic feeder.
 Can bite or irritate corals.
 Will claim a recently deceased fish, but are rarely the cause of the death.
 Smaller sized fireworms can coexist peacefully in an aquarium but should be watched.
 Removal is recommended if watching is not possible.

 Red-Tipped Fireworm (Chloeia viridis)